Queen Margaret College (Glasgow)

-Queen Margaret College was a women-only higher education institution based in North Park House in Glasgow, Scotland.
+Queen Margaret College was a women-only higher education institution based in North Park House in Kelvinside, Glasgow, Scotland.

 History

 The idea of a college arose as the result of English literature lectures for women that were suggested by Janet "Jessie" Campbell to Professor John Nichol of the University of Glasgow.
 The Glasgow Association for the Higher Education of Women was established, as women were not at the time permitted to study at Scottish universities.
 The first secretary of the College was Janet Anne Galloway.

 The College was named for Queen Margaret of Scotland, and at the time was the only such college in the country.
 North Park House, built between 1869 and 1871 for John and Matthew Bell, owners of the Glasgow Pottery, was purchased by Isabella Elder, a local philanthropist and wife of the shipbuilder John Elder, to house the College, which moved into the premises adjacent to the University's Botanic Gardens in 1883.